samflab/azure-ui/README.md

 - Card with Badge
 - Card with text overlay

+## Grid
+[Grids](https://azure-ui.netlify.app/components/grid/grid.html) come in handy when you have multiple items that you want to display side by side or when you want to display couple of items in a particular layout.
+It comes in the following variety:
+ - Two Column Grid
+ - Three Column Grid
+ - Masonry Grid of 4 columns

 ## Image
 These are not much, just easy to use responsive [images](https://azure-ui.netlify.app/components/image/image.html)
 Types: